OrganismalSystemsBiology/analytic_cosinor/README.md

 ![Sensitivity of the analytic cosiner method to oscillation periods.](p-values_by_period_and_phase.png)

 **Figure**: The analytic cosiner method detects pure sinusoidal oscillations with periods ranging from 21 to 27 hours with high sensitivity (*p* < 0.01), demonstrating robust performance around the circadian range.
-(This plot was made with 96 hours of time series data with a 4-hour interval.)
+(This plot was made with 96 hours of time series data at a 4-hour interval.)

 ## Implementation